AzonInc/Doorman/docs/guide/firmware/additions.md

 ```
 :::

-::: details Turn on the light when someone rings at the entrance doorbell
+::: details Turn on the light when someone rings the entrance doorbell
-You can turn on the light when someone ringts the entrance doorbell.
+You can turn on the light when someone rings the entrance doorbell.
 ```yaml
 <!--@include: minimal.example.yaml-->